saschazar21/grunt-criticalcss-inline/README.md

 _Run this task with the `grunt criticalcss-inline`command._

 ### Usage
-Wherever you want to include critical CSS, place a `<!-- critical-css -->` comment in your HTML-files.
-This gets overwritten after every task run, so be sure to re-include it, wherever needed.
+Wherever you want to include critical CSS, place a `<!-- critical-css -->` comment, or a `<style type="text/css" data-inline="critical-css"></style>` in your HTML-files.
+This task will look for the first available pattern of both above.
+Please be aware; with every task run, the contents of the first of these patterns gets overwritten!

 ### Options
 Options are passed to [criticalcss](https://github.com/filamentgroup/criticalCSS).